Psychologists Singapore

 General psychologists (or counselling psychologists) and clinical psychologists share much in common.

-At TYHO, both clinical and counselling psychologists aim to help you work through your emotional difficulties, such as controlling anger and unhelpful behaviours like excessive shopping or drinking, to cope with emotions.
+At TYHO, both clinical and counselling psychologists aim to help you work through your emotional difficulties, such as anger management and unhelpful behaviours like excessive shopping or drinking, to cope with emotions.

 Both types of psychologists may also use similar therapeutic methodologies and conduct psychotherapy during their sessions.